joewalnes/msp430-shiftbrite/README.md

 MSP430 ShiftBrite Library
 =========================

-A small C library that makes it easy to use the Texas Instruments [MSP430](http://www.ti.com/lsds/ti/microcontroller/16-bit_msp430/overview.page) microcontroller with the [ShiftBrite](http://docs.macetech.com/doku.php/shiftbrite) RGB LED module.
+A small C (and C++) library that makes it easy to use the Texas Instruments [MSP430](http://www.ti.com/lsds/ti/microcontroller/16-bit_msp430/overview.page) microcontroller with the [ShiftBrite](http://docs.macetech.com/doku.php/shiftbrite) RGB LED module.